Black beans calories per 100g: 132 kcal cooked

 Black Beans and Cardiovascular Protection

-In addition to their massive soluble fiber content mechanically lowering circulating LDL cholesterol, black beans offer profound cardiovascular benefits through their dense concentration of specific phytonutrients.
+In addition to their large soluble fiber content mechanically lowering circulating LDL cholesterol, black beans offer meaningful cardiovascular benefits through their dense concentration of specific phytonutrients.
 They are exceptionally rich in quercetin and saponins, two phenomenally potent anti-inflammatory compounds.
 Quercetin, a powerful flavonoid, actively reduces the risk of dangerous atherosclerosis by actively preventing the oxidative damage of LDL cholesterol particles, which is the primary biochemical catalyst for arterial plaque formation.

 How to Perfectly Cook Dried Black Beans

-After discarding the dark soaking water and thoroughly rinsing the beans, they must be slowly simmered—never aggressively boiled—for roughly 60 to 90 minutes.
+After discarding the dark soaking water and thoroughly rinsing the beans, they must be slowly simmered—never strongly boiled—for roughly 60 to 90 minutes.
 A critical pro-tip for achieving incredibly creamy beans is to absolutely never add salt or highly acidic ingredients (like diced tomatoes or lime juice) until the beans have become fully tender.
-Acid and salt physically harden the external cellular walls of the bean prematurely, practically guaranteeing that they will remain unpleasantly crunchy and heavily undercooked regardless of how long they remain on the stove.
+Acid and salt physically harden the external cellular walls of the bean prematurely, practically guaranteeing that they will remain unpleasantly crunchy and often undercooked regardless of how long they remain on the stove.
 Only season the broth completely after the beans have reached your desired tenderness.

 Frequently Asked Questions

-Can I eat black beans on a strict Keto diet?
+Can you eat black beans on keto?